KidPudel/Iggy-s-Vault/backend/network/Authentication and authorization.md

 [info from](https://apidog.com/blog/api-authorization/)

+**Identification** is the process of verifying that the user with that credentials even exists

-**Authentication** is the process of exchanging credentials between the user and a browser, to verify the identity
+**Authentication** is the process of exchanging credentials between the user and a browser and verifying/proving the identity by matching it with stored credentials in DB

-**Authorization** is the process of verifying the necessary permission for the *authenticated* user to access some information.
-Meaning it ensures that only authorised users can access the information
+**Authorization** is the process of verifying/determining and giving the necessary permission for the *authenticated* user to access some information.
+Meaning it ensures that only authorized users can access the information

 # Types of authorization